Q: What the hell is wrong with you?

 Q: What’s your favorite and least favorite aspect of publishing?

 A: Aside from the writing process itself, my favorite part of the business end is meeting and conversing with readers.
 My least favorite part is self-marketing.
-I’m tempted to partner up with a slick business-minded marketing guru, but I don’t know any.
+I’m tempted to partner up with a slick business-minded marketing guru, but I don’t know any, and I have trust issues that prevents me from throwing money at unknown marketers.

-Q: Your debut novel only came out eight months ago.
-Just how many readers have you connected with?
+Q: How many readers have you connected with?

 Q: Is this an FAQ section, or an imaginary interview?